 4. Hang Items to Stretch Space

 Use a pegboard to create hanging space in your pantry and garage.
-Hanging items like measuring spoons or yard tools means they have an easy go-to home, so they’ll stay out drawers and off the floor.
+Hanging items like measuring spoons or yard tools mean they have an easy go-to home, so they’ll stay out drawers and off the floor.
 Plus, you’ll always be able to find them.
-Pegboards are cheap, and with a quick coat of paint they look really nice.
+Pegboards are cheap, and with a quick coat of paint, they look really nice.

-Use screw hooks or 3M hooks to hang small items under cupboards and inside cabinets, freeing space below.
+Use screw hooks or 3M hooks to hang small items under cupboards and inside cabinets, freeing up counter space.
 Try a few ceiling hooks and hooks inside your closets to hang items that might otherwise end up on the floor.